-Join Coface on May 17 for a free webinar where we'll be running through 10 things we hate about our customers.
+Check out Coface’s free webinar on YouTube, where our team runs through 10 things we hate about our customers.

 Free webinar: Ten things I hate about my customer!

-To make sure your organisation isn't dealing with the latter, join Coface and FTI Consulting on May 17 for a free webinar where we'll be running through 10 things we hate about our customers, and how to eliminate potential pitfalls.
+To make sure your organisation isn’t dealing with the latter, check out Coface and FTI Consulting’s free webinar where our experts run through 10 things we hate about our customers, and how to eliminate potential pitfalls.

-To give you a taste of what we'll be covering, let's take a quick look at two of the key points that will be covered during the webinar:
+To give you an idea of what was covered, let’s take a quick look at two of the key points:

 - Difficulties with ‘corporate ghosts’ – How exporters can deal with clients that are difficult to get in touch with, particularly larger organisations with multiple points of contact.